North Dakota Parole Board Mission

 The Pardon Advisory Board meets two times a year (April and November).
 The meeting dates for the year 2019 are:

-Pardon Advisory Board Dates: April 4th and November 7th.
+Pardon Advisory Board Dates: April 4th and November 27th.
+(November board date was changed from the 7th to the 27th)

 Cases eligible for Pardon Advisory Board review are individuals who have committed a crime and were convicted in a North Dakota court of law.
 (Excludes federal offenses, traffic offense and tribal offenses.)

 For more information, review policy or contact Steve Hall at 701-328-6712.

 - Adults in the DOCR custody (inmates) or on parole or probation supervision with the DOCR.

 - Adults in the DOCR custody who have no legal remedy through the Parole Board may be eligible for review by the Pardon Advisory Board providing that review does not conflict with any provisions of the policy.